imfd-stroemungsmechanik/introduction-into-cfd/index.md

 ## Scope of the Seminar

-This repository complements the course Introduction into Computational Fluid Dynamics and provides currently three guided tutorials designed for familiarizing with the Linux command line, OpenFOAM, and post-processing tool ParaView:
+This repository complements the course Introduction into Computational Fluid Dynamics and provides guided tutorials designed for familiarizing with the Linux command line, OpenFOAM, and post-processing tool ParaView:

-1. An introduction into the Linux command line
+1. An introduction to the Linux command line
-2. Meshing in OpenFOAM
+2. Mesh generation in OpenFOAM
-3. Simulating of an incompressible flow through an elbow
-4. Simulation of the transient, incompressible flow over a backward-facing step
-5. Comparison of different turbulence models for predicting the drag coefficient of the DrivAer fastback vehicle

 ## How to use this guide

 This repository offeres a step-by-step introduction both into the Linux command line as well as OpenFOAM for simulation and ParaView for post-processing.
 If you are already familiar with the Linux command line, you can skip the first part and directly work on the second tutorial dealing with the mesh generation in OpenFOAM.

 Each OpenFOAM tutorial case is accompanied by an archive containing the pre-configured OpenFOAM cases.
-These archives can be downloaded via the OPAL course site.
+These archives can be downloaded via the [OPAL course](https://bildungsportal.sachsen.de/opal/auth/RepositoryEntry/19816513539).
 Save the archive wherever you want to run your simulations (e.g. a new simulations directory inside your home), unzip it and keep it ready for the OpenFOAM tutorials.

 ## Guide style conventions